segaaaron/recepies/README.md

 ## 🌎 Localization
 This app is localized for Spanish

-This application shows recepies around World, detail and recepies information.
+This application shows recepies around the World, detail and recepies information.

 A package was added to cache the images with SDWEBIMAGE.
 ## 🤝 Dependencies